 WIFI security is very important for a router because it keeps people who shouldn’t be using your WIFI from getting in and stealing data.
 It makes a barrier by encrypting your private data, like network requests or files you send, as they are sent over the airwaves.

-The objective of the router bypassing
+The objective of the router bypassing.

-There are various factors that motivate cybercriminals to bypass routers:
+Various factors motivate cybercriminals to bypass routers: